vDorst/RTLPlayground/doc/CpuPort.md

 free space indicated by register 0x7890 multiplied by 8 and the MSB set.
 The length is given by the length of the frame plus 15, divided by 8.

 Writing 0x1 to register 0x7850 will transmit the frame.
+The Ethernet frame checksum and the TCP checksum are automatically calculated (offloaded) by the ASIC before transmitting on the wire.